Table Tennis FAQ

 What if I Don’t Have Access to Coaching?

 Try observing other players and professionals.
 Record yourself during practice and compare your technique to others.
+Try practicing shadow strokes frequently (without a ball), preferably in front of a mirror.
+This will help you ensure your technique looks correct and feels natural.
 There are also many excellent tutorial videos available online.
-Many players who lack formal coaching still make significant progress—consistent practice and natural physical ability are often more influential in determining the pace of improvement than coaching alone.
+Many players who lack formal coaching still make significant progress.
+Consistent practice and natural physical ability are often more influential in determining the pace of improvement than coaching alone.

 Remember, technique is just one aspect of playing well.
-In the beginning, developing a feel for the ball, improving hand-eye coordination, and building quick reflexes are equally important.
-Don’t get overly concerned with perfecting technique right away—keep practicing, and as these other areas improve, you’ll start to notice and adjust your technique naturally.
+Developing a good timing, improving hand-eye coordination, and building quick reflexes, and cultivating a strong feel for the ball are equally important—if not more so.
+Don’t get overly concerned with perfecting technique right away—keep practicing, and as these other areas improve, you’ll often start to notice and adjust your technique naturally.

 How Do I Know What to Work on Without Coaching?